 In one word: Control.

-And along with that, you’ll see better performance at work, more finished tasks, and more reaching of your goals and ambitions.
+And along with that, you’ll see a better performance at work, more finished tasks, and more reaching of your goals and ambitions.

-When you stick to proper time management, you’ll no longer have nagging thoughts, guilty feelings, or worries when it’s time to have fun and relax.
+When you stick to effective time management, you’ll no longer have nagging thoughts, guilty feelings, or worries when it’s time to have fun and relax.
 You will go home and enjoy your quality time with family and friends.